salendron/salendron.github.io/_posts/2014-12-29-Welcome-to-layer8issue.markdown

 ## Why Jekyll?
 Why not Wordpress?
 I love Wordpress.
 I think it is one of the best pieces of software ever written (allthough it is written in PHP) and the community arround it is amazing.
-The problem about Wordpress is its biggest strength, it is very powerful and has a lot of features.
+The problem with Wordpress is its biggest strength, it is very powerful and has a lot of features.
-I've been using it for years for blogging, but since I do not have that much time to blog, I was looking for something that is a lot simpler and makes it easier for me to write without using a PC.
+I've been using it for years for blogging, but since I do not have that much time to blog anymore, I was looking for something that is a lot simpler and makes it easier for me to write without using a PC.
 I wanted something fast and simple.
 So after testing some alternative systems, I decided to use [Jekyll](http://jekyllrb.com/).
 Jekyll describes itself like this: